micene09/scarlett/docs/api/class.md

 An optional alias reference to the current request, useful if you are using `cacheInMemory` parameter as true.

+Keep in mind that when the in-memory cache is activated, a base cacheKey will be evaluated and used to get/set internal operations on cache store.
+The base cacheKey is basically a compound key having the following serialized info:
+* Absolute url
+* HTTP Method
+* Serialized inputs (for POST and PUT requests)

+Defining this parameter doesn't override the entire overall base cacheKey, your cacheKey string will be prepended to the base one, in this way Scarlett grants cache items isolation per request.

 Defaults to `""`.

 ### throw